Submitting Jobs to the NCI GADI

 $ qdel

-Wolfpack - How to start a batch job
+NCI GADI - How to start a batch job

 A batch job is a script that runs autonomously on a compute node.
 The script must contain the necessary sequence of commands to complete a task independently of any input from the user.
-This section contains information about how to create and submit a batch job on Wolfpack.
+This section contains information about how to create and submit a batch job on GADI.

 You must now edit your bad-reads-script.sh to have the same format as below.